-- Finally, and most importantly, if a sensible cash-flow forecast has been completed and the results indicate the company being insolvent, do not ignore this and seek professional help right away.
+- Finally, and most importantly, if a sensible cash-flow forecast has been completed and the results indicate the company being insolvent, action must be taken straight away.
 Other options will need to be considered at this point such as administration, liquidation (including pre-pack liquidation), or a company voluntary arrangement.

 Wrongful trading is a serious issue which can have severe repercussions on company directors.
 It involves directors knowingly making transactions, while also knowing that the company will not be able to fulfil its business transactions.
 For example, collecting deposits, without the intention of completing the necessary work.
 It can lead to directors being banned for up to 15 years as well, as potentially being held personally liable for any company debts.